suzannejmatthews/PDC-Unplugged/content/activities/KitchenAnalogy.md

 * [Pipeline and the Efficient Chef (Part 1)](https://software.intel.com/en-us/blogs/2016/09/26/pipeline-and-the-efficient-chef-part-1)
 * [Pipeline and the Efficient Chef (Part 2)](https://software.intel.com/en-us/blogs/2016/10/14/pipeline-and-the-efficient-chef-part-2)

+It should be noted that Ko, Burgstaller and Scholz (Ko2013) independently use the Chef/Kitchen Analogy to describe pipelining.

 ### Variations
 Instead of seeing each core as a separate kitchen, it is useful to see each core as a chef with his or her own workstation in a large restaurant.
 While each chef may have their own personal work area (L1 cache, with cutting board being registers), there may be counter space shared by all the chefs (last level cache).
 Further away may be a much larger counter top that has all the ingredients the chefs need to prepare the dishes of that day.
 The pantry (or refrigerator in some write-ups) represents the hard-drive.
 Note that each level (cutting board, work station, shared chef counter space, ingredients counter top, refrigerator/pantry) represent a _cache_ of all previous levels.